Neural Network Cognitive Engine for Autonomous and Distributed Underlay Dynamic Spectrum Access: Autonomous and Distributed Underlay DSA for Cognitive Radio Networks

 \section{Autonomous and Distributed Underlay DSA for Cognitive Radio Networks}

 We now present the main contribution of this paper: a fully autonomous and distributed underlay DSA technique for a secondary CR network.
-We assume that the transmitting SUs are randomly located within the area covered by the primary network and that each of them has assigned a receiving SU randomly located within a circular region around the transmitter.
-The operation of the secondary network is fully autonomous and ad-hoc.
-This means that SUs do not rely on any exchange of information with the primary network and with other SUs (other than between transmitter-receiver pairs) and that the transmission control algorithm in the secondary network needs to be distributed.
-While there is no information exchanged between primary and secondary networks, it is assumed that the secondary network has knowledge of the underlying timing operation in the primary network so as to allow CRs to sense at appropriate times.
+The operation of the SN is fully autonomous and ad-hoc.
+This means that SUs do not rely on any exchange of information with the PN and with other SUs (other than between transmitter-receiver pairs) and that the transmission control algorithm in the SN needs is distributed.
+While there is no information exchange between primary and secondary networks, it is assumed that the SN has knowledge of the underlying timing operation in the PN because it knows the protocol used in the PN (through standard or publicly available information).
+Because of this, the SN has knowledge of the underlying timing operation in the primary network at a broad level (e.g. when frame transmission starts, etc.) so that CRs are able to sense and transmit at appropriate times.
+Detailed (symbol-level) knowledge of timing at the CRs is not required or assumed.

-Fully autonomous operation implies that the primary and secondary networks operate as being unaware of the other (except for the above mild timing assumption), considering the other network transmissions as out-of-network interference akin to background noise.
-Then, when adding an underlay secondary network, the SINR in the $i$th. primary network link now becomes,
+As stated, fully autonomous operation implies that the primary and secondary networks operate as being unaware of the other (except for the mild timing assumption), considering the other network transmissions as out-of-network interference akin to background noise.
+Then, when adding an underlay SN, the SINR at the receiver of the $i$th.
+PN link now becomes,

 where $P_j^{(s)}$ is the transmit power from the $j$th. transmitting SU and $G_{ij}^{(ps)}$ is the path gain from a transmitting SU $j$ to a PU $i$.
-Likewise, it is assumed that transmissions on the secondary network also make use of AMC, which is configured for each link based on its SINR.
-At the receiver for the $i$th. secondary network link the SINR, $\gamma_i^{(s)}$, is
+Likewise, it is assumed that transmissions on the SN also make use of AMC, which is configured based on the corresponding link SINR.
+For this, the SINR, $\gamma_i^{(s)}$, at the receiver of the $i$th.
+SN link is:

-where $G_{ij}^{(ss)}$ is the path gain from SU $j$ to SU $i$, and $G_{ij}^{(sp)}$ is the path gain from BS $j$ to SU $i$.
-All transmissions are assumed to be over a flat quasi-static fading channel that is considered constant during a sensing and transmission period.
-This setup assumed for the secondary network is general, yet practical, as it is applicable to numerous wireless cognitive ad-hoc networks scenarios.
+All transmissions are assumed to be over a quasi-static fading channel that is considered constant during a sensing and transmission period.
+This setup assumed for the SN is general, yet practical, as it is applicable to numerous wireless cognitive ad-hoc networks scenarios.

+In the proposed underlay DSA technique, a cognitive engine at each SN transmitter leverages the use of artificial neural network to learn the functional model of the interaction between the secondary and primary networks.